-Copyright © ASTM International, 100 Barr Harbor Drive, PO Box C700, West Conshohocken, PA 19428-2959, United States.
+Copyright © ASTM International, 100 Barr Harbor Drive, PO Box C700, West Conshohocken, PA 19428-2959, United States to the terms used in this practice.
+Selected terms with definitions non specific to this practice follow in 3.2 with the appropriate source given in parenthesis.
+Terms specific to this practice are defined in.

-&lt;sup>1 This practice is under the jurisdiction of ASTM Committee C28 on Advanced Ceramics and is the direct responsibility of Subcommittee C28.01 on Mechanical Properties and Performance.
+1 This practice is under the jurisdiction of ASTM Committee C28 on Advanced Ceramics and is the direct responsibility of Subcommittee C28.07 on Ceramic Matrix Composites.

-Current edition approved Feb.
-1, 2007.
-Published March 2007.
-Originally approved in 1996.
-Last previous edition approved in 2001 as C 1361-01.
+Current edition approved October 10, 2001.
+Published January 2002.
+Last previous edition C 1360-96.